In this section

 legal_url

-If the URL belongs to the owners_notice category, the field contains a URL to the owner’s website; otherwise, it is nil.
+If the URL belongs to the owners_notice category, the field contains a URL of the owner’s website; otherwise, it is nil.

 String